cilium/cilium/Documentation/cmdref/cilium-operator-aws_hive.md

       --operator-pprof-port uint16                           Port that pprof listens on (default 6061) --operator-prometheus-serve-addr string                Address to serve Prometheus metrics (default ":9963") --skip-crd-creation                                    When true, Kubernetes Custom Resource Definitions will not be created
+      --validate-network-policy                              Whether to enable or disable the informational network policy validator (default true)
 ```

 ### SEE ALSO